-Social networking via sites such as Facebook and Twitter can offer great possibilities to Girls' Brigade in Scotland at local, divisional and national level.
-Already many of our girls and leaders in GBS are using such sites on a personal level and some companies have set up Facebook pages.
-This is good news!
-However, it is essential to ensure that you keep both yourself and young people safe online and, as an adult leader in GBS, you have a key role to play in actively promoting the safe use of such sites by following the advice shown below for leaders and young people.
+Social media platforms can offer great possibilities to Girls' Brigade in Scotland at local, divisional and national level.
+Many of our girls and leaders in GBS use such sites on a personal level and some companies have social media profiles.
+It is essential to ensure that you keep both yourself and young people safe online and, as an adult leader in GBS, you have a key role to play in actively promoting the safe use of such sites by following the advice shown below for leaders and young people.